Bayou Nezpique

-The area was first settled by the Attakapa Indian tribe.
-The river was named by French colonists after the Attakapa village along the Bayou Nezpiqué.
+The area was first settled by the Attakapa Indian tribe but the river was named by French colonists after the Attakapa village along the Bayou Nezpiqué.

 Later William Wikoff bought property here, some 2733 acre on the west bank of the river, from Le Tortue, an Attakapa Indian, and his son Celestine.
 Le Tortue (tortoise in French) was chief of the village of Nezpiqué; the transaction was recorded in 1791.
 In 1932, linguist William A. Read explained that the word Nezpiqué, or "tattooed nose", "simply emphasizes the fact that the Indians in its vicinity practiced the art of tattooing."

 The river depth in the Upper Bayou region in Evangeline Parish is about 7–10 feet average, while in the lower river course, it deepens to about 35–40 feet average.

 Since the late 20th century, the Nezpique River is controlled by the Upper Bayou Nezpique No 7 Dam, which was completed in 1970 in Evangeline Parish.
 The dam was constructed for flood control purposes and its normal surface area is 1 acre.
 It is of earth construction and its length is 1741 ft.
 Maximum discharge is 746 cuft per second.
 Its capacity is 1500 acre.ft.

-Also, the River contains the Crooked Creek Reservoir, which is impounded by the Upper Bayou Nezpique No 3 Dam in Evangeline Parish.
-It is used for flood control and recreation purposes.
+The River also contains the Crooked Creek Reservoir, which is impounded by the Upper Bayou Nezpique No 3 Dam in Evangeline Parish, which is used for flood control and recreation purposes.
 Construction was completed in 1974 and it has a normal surface area of 432 acre.